jeremyBanks/inline/README.md

 requires a known type (it's non-self-describing and can't be handled dynamically).

-## External Values

-If you would prefer to store the literal values in external values (alongside your source code), rather than inline in the source code itself, you can use `litter::Litter::external("some_relative_file_path.txt")` (also available as `litter::external`).

 ## Performance and Reliability

 This is (clearly) intended for convenience, not performance.
 It should be fast